IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 $$
 </div>

-Note that \\( x \\) does not appear in the objective, and that the optimizer will want to set these \\( y \\) variables to one if at all possible.
+Note that \\( x \\) does not appear in the objective, and that the optimizer will want to set these \\( y \\) variables to one if at all possible to drive the objective function value higher.
 Knowing that, we simply need to restrict these variables from being 1 if the condition is not met.
 The following constraints achieve this goal:

 <div>
 $$